 The default settings for RSI are using 14-days but dropping down to lower timeframes like the one-hours chart will produce an RSI constructed using 14 hours of price data instead.

 What is the ATR indicator?
 The Average True Range can be written as a single number or presented on the chart as an underlay, tracking how the figure has changed over time.
 It shows the average number of points a market has moved over a certain time period.
 The typical setting is 14, meaning it measures over 14 periods.

 How the ATR indicator is used: It is used as a measure of realised volatility, i.e. how much the price of a market has been moving over a certain period of time.
 This is useful information for day traders who are trying to decide where to place stop loss and take profit orders.
 For example if a stock or forex trade is expected to last several hours, typically the stop loss would need to be at least 1X of the 1-hour ATR(14).

-Like with the above indicators, the trading platform will adjust the timeframe settings to lower timeframes to adjust for short term trading.
-Thus, the trader can use an 14-hour ATR instead of a 14-day ATR for more accurate information on short term volatility.
+Like with the above indicators, the trading platform will adjust the timeframe settings to lower timeframes to adjust for short-term trading.
+Thus, the trader can use a 14-hour ATR instead of a 14-day ATR for more accurate information on short-term volatility.

 Putting it all together into a trading strategy